crystal-lang/crystal-book/syntax_and_semantics/return_types.md

 ```
 string = STDIN.gets
 typeof(string)                        # => String?
+typeof(raise "Empty input")           # => NoReturn
 typeof(string || raise "Empty input") # => String
 ```

 The compiler recognizes that in case `string` is `Nil`, the right hand side of the expression `string || raise` will be evaluated.
-Since `typeof(raise)` is `NoReturn` the execution would not return to the current scope in that case.
+Since `typeof(raise "Empty input")` is `NoReturn` the execution would not return to the current scope in that case.
 That leaves only `String` as resulting type of the expression.

 Every expression whose code paths all result in `NoReturn` will be `NoReturn` as well. `NoReturn` does not show up in a union type because it would essentially be included in every expression's type.
 It is only used when an expression will never return to the current scope.